The 10 Best Whiskies Under $50 That Don't Start With Jack, Jim, Johnnie, or Jameson

 Some say this peaty, smoky Islay is an acquired taste, but we say it’s one of the best whiskies on earth and one that belies its price point.
 Sure, its flavor can be polarizing but don’t ever call it a slouch.
 The peat fires that are used to dry the barley for the malt impart powerful punches to the nose and palate, but the kind that will awaken you and make you wonder about breaking up with the lightweights.

 Michter's US #1 Single Barrel Straight Rye Whiskey, $36

 Michter’s rye doesn’t hold back despite the fact that nothing is known about the distillery or mashbill.
 The rich orangish-brown color coats the glass well, and the nose brings rye, spice, and caramel, followed by a sweet and spicy flavoring that finishes long and peppery but not overwhelming.
 Here’s another rye whiskey that stands on its own neat or with just the smallest hint of ice.

 Russell’s Reserve “Small Batch” 10 Year Bourbon $28

 92 points, Wine Enthusiast

 From the mind behind Wild Turkey comes something more complex and totally unexpected.
 The Russell's Reserve Small Batch Bourbon is the brainchild of Master Distiller Jimmy Russell and his son Eddie Russell.
 10-years of aging imparts a serious maturity and the right amount of woodiness to the sweet and spicy flavors.
 Orange peel and caramel emerge, and then the finish is spicy and sweet, along with the tiniest bit of clove.
 This one will make you go back to more than a few sips just to see what you’ll come across as you re-journey.

-Help get the word out, and share this list with the buttons below!
+Help get the word out about great whiskey, and share this list!

 And, if you have a bottle you enjoy, keep the list going in the comments with the price and what you like about it.